JeropLinet/Phase-1-Project/README.md

 #### By Kibet Linet Jerop

 ## Description
 This project is a web application that showcases random images of adorable Shiba Inu dogs.
+The user is able to Like or dislike the image..depending on their preferance.

 ## Installation
 Use git clone to be able to download the files from my github repository using the link provided below.(Installation Instructions)